b-m-f/WirtBot/docs/docs/setup.md

 #### Updating

-To update simply rerun `make setup-wirtbot`.
-It will take care of updating WirtBot to the latest version every time, and apply any other changes that might be necessary.
+To update simply update the repository run `make update-wirtbot`.
+It will take care of updating WirtBot and the server to the latest state.
+You can also simply reinstall the whole server and run `make setup-wirtbot` again.

 ### Manual